CompTIA Security+ Exam Notes

 CrackMapExec is an essential tool for cybersecurity professionals conducting security assessments in Windows environments.
 Its versatility, ease of use, and extensive feature set make it invaluable for identifying vulnerabilities.

-This is covered in CimpTIA Pentest+.
+This is covered in CompTIA Pentest+.

 Monday, December 9, 2024